Protestantism in Myanmar: Mara Evangelical Church

-The Mara Evangelical Church is one of the oldest church in Chin State.
+The Mara Evangelical Church is one of the oldest churches in Chin State.
 It was founded by English missionaries, Rev. Reginald Arthur Lorrain and his wife, in 1907.
-In 2023, the church has 97 congregations and 19,810 members.
+In 2023, the church had 97 congregations and 19,810 members.
 It is affiliated with the World Communion of Reformed Churches.

 True Jesus Church in Myanmar

 The True Jesus Church is a nontrinitarian Christian denomination begun in China, growing out of the Pentecostal movement.
-Since its foundation it has spread to other countries including Myanmar.
+Since its foundation, it has spread to other countries, including Myanmar.

 In 2023, the church is present in Yangon, Kalaymyo and Sawbuayeshin.
 Two full-time local preachers serve 300 believers.